 State Law and ADU Ordinance Update

-The City is updating its ADU Ordinance to comply with recent changes in State law.
+In November 2020, the City updated its ADU Ordinance to comply with changes in State law.
 For more information, click here.

 City Council adopted the ADU Ordinance amendments on November 10, 2020.
 The Title 30 (Inland) ordinance will be in effect for projects submitted on or after December 10, 2020.
 To view the adopted ordinance amendments, click here.